BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 The four heat maps presented in Figure \ref{fig:predictive-heatmap-percentage} show the difference between mean predicted and measured kernel execution times as a percentage of the measured time.
 Thus, they depict the relative error in prediction -- lighter indicates a smaller error.
 Four different problem sizes are presented: tiny in the top-left, small in the top-right, medium bottom-left, large bottom-right.
+The kernels (y-axis) between each of problem size do not align due to the number of supported applications, and kernels, in each problem size -- this is discussed in Chapter 3.

 In general, we see highly accurate predictions which on average differ from the measured experimental run-times by 1%, which correspond to actual execution time mispredictions of 8 $\mu s$ to 1 secs according to problem size.

 The `init_alpha_dev` kernel is the worst predicted kernel over both the tiny and small problem sizes, with mean misprediction at 7.6%.
-However, this kernel is only run once per application run -- it is used in the initialization of the Hidden Markov Model -- and as such there are fewer response variables available for model training.
+However, this kernel is only run once per application run -- it is used in the initialization of the Hidden Markov Model -- and as such there are fewer response variables available for model training which may lead its poorer predictions.

 <!--
 However this could be systematic of the i5 processor having the lowest clock speed, as such the model misprediction is the same but the execution results are magnified.